-One of Curve‘s most popular tracks “Hell Above Water” (see video below) was featured in the trailer for Spider Man 2 and Iron Man.
+One of Curve‘s most popular tracks “Hell Above Water” (see video below) was featured in the trailer for Spider-Man 2 and Iron Man.
 After a solid 15 year run, they decided to call it quits leaving behind 5 total full-length records.

-Gift was one of their most well-received mainstream albums with “Perish”, “Hell Above Water”, and “Gift” serving as the most memorable stand-outs.
+The gift was one of their most well-received mainstream albums with “Perish”, “Hell Above Water”, and “Gift” serving as the most memorable stand-outs.